-2019: Taichung, Taiwan The forum will take place from 2 to 5 October 2019 at the National Chung Hsing University in Taiwan's second largest city, Taichung, and will focus on the opportunities to develop democratic movements in Asia and build institutionalised modern representative democracies with comprehensive citizen participation rights.
-More information can be found at: 2019globalforum.com.
+2019: Taichung, Taiwan The 8th forum took place from 2 to 5 October 2019 at the National Chung Hsing University in Taiwan's second largest city, Taichung, and focused on the opportunities to develop democratic movements in Asia and build institutionalised modern representative democracies with comprehensive citizen participation rights.
+At the concluding "Taipei Democracy City Summit" the International League of Democracy Cities was established.
+[Documentation at 2019globalforum.com.]